Mugule/TutoHttp/README.md

 Client <- Response (server or error)

 After sending your request, you get a response.
 Even if the server does not receive the request or you get something goes wrong with parameters.
 You get a response.
 And this is why HTTP is really easy to use because you can understand what goes wrong.
 The response gets a code.
 I will not list all of them here you can find them on the net easily.
-The most common is when you made an error on a URL, 404: not found.
+In short for what we need with examples:

+* 2xx : Succes (201 Accepted)
+* 4xx : Error from client (401 Unauthorized)
+* 5xx : Error from server (500 Internal Server Error)

 ### Method